xaur/notes/invdos.md

 - utc: 2020-09-09 13:28:38
 - event: Braydon Fuller posted in bitcoin-dev mailing list
 - url: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-September/018164.html
+- notes:
+  - the fact that Bitcoin developers mailing list was notified 0.5h _after_ the CoinDesk release is the main reason why I believe the main goal of this disclosure was self-promotion
+  - zero replies in that thread as of 2020-09-15 (6 days passed) hints at the level of interest Bitcoin devs had in this vulnerability https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-September/thread.html
-- note: referenced by Bitcoin Optech newsletter to be released Sep 16 https://github.com/bitcoinops/bitcoinops.github.io/pull/458
+  - referenced by Bitcoin Optech newsletter to be released Sep 16 https://github.com/bitcoinops/bitcoinops.github.io/pull/458

 ---